marczz/mzlinux_pages/office/task_management.md

     payement of 5$ per device.
 -   <a name="pushbullet"></a>[Pushbullet](https://www.pushbullet.com/)
-    The [Web interface](https://www.pushbullet.com/), allows you to use pushbullet anywhere a browser is available, official apps are available for Ios and Android, plugins for Firefox, Chrome/ium, Opera.
-And third party apps for Linux.
+    The [Web interface](https://www.pushbullet.com/), allows you to use pushbullet anywhere a browser is available, official apps are available for Android, plugins for Firefox, Chrome/ium, Opera.
+And third party apps for Linux. ios support was abandoned in 2021
     In addition to pushing notifications from one device to the others, sending SMS  or WhatsApps messages (up  to 100/month), it allows to send files up to 25MB.
     A 5$/month plan is proposed to lift the restriction on SMS, and allow 1GB File